martin-cinkanic/simple-authentication-system/README.md

 - When the user's signing in fails, they are not told which of the inputs (email or password) is incorrect (security reason).

 ### Other
-- Even though the assignment stated 'no need for css or aything fancy' I added Tailwind CSS and some styling (because it didn't explicitly forbit it).
+- Even though the assignment stated 'no need for css or aything fancy', I added Tailwind CSS and some styling (because it didn't explicitly forbit it).

 ## Findings
-- Yup, as a Javascript schema builder for validation accepts invalid format of an email address, for example abc@abc, without a top-level domain.
+- 'Yup', as a Javascript schema builder for validation, accepts invalid format of an email address, for example abc@abc - without a top-level domain.